J1A.com

 Nursing Now Campaign - World Health Organization (WHO)

 Nursing Now, a three-year global campaign (2018-2020), aims to improve health by raising the profile and status of nursing worldwide.
-Run in collaboration with the World Health Organization and the International Council of Nurses, Nursing Now seeks to empower nurses to take their place at the heart of tackling 21st Century health challenges and maximize their contribution to achieving ...
+Run in collaboration with the World Health Organization and the International Council of Nurses, Nursing Now seeks to empower nurses to take their place at the heart of tackling 21st Century health challenges and ...

-Nursing personnel by sex (%) - World Health Organization (WHO)
+Nursing personnel (number) - World Health Organization (WHO)

 Over 55% of WHO Member States report to have less than 40 nursing and midwifery personnel per 10 000 population (about 23% report to have less than 10).
 In many countries nurses and midwives constitute more than 50% of the national health workforce.
 Though globally, it is estimated that by 2030, the shortage of nurses and midwives will reduce from the current 9 million to 7.6 million, the ...